 This tasty sauce has been around for a while (it started in 1971) and is quite well-known, for good reason.
 It packs some heat, but it won’t send the average mortal screaming from the room, and it also brings plenty of flavor.
 You will often see it in Mexican restaurants, but it works with many different dishes as well.

 Heat-wise, Tapatio comes in around 3,000 Scoville Units which is enough to give a bit of a kick without scorching the senses.
-And it also brings plenty of taste.
 It has the expected tanginess and saltiness that you find in most hot sauces.
 But it also has an earthiness and smokiness to it with a hint of cumin.
 This is a water and salt based sauce as opposed to vinegar-based sauces like Tabasco which delivers a somewhat different, though still pleasing, taste profile.
-It is actually very similar in taste to Cholula, just a bit more intense and with more heat.
+It is actually very similar in taste to Cholula (more on that one here), just a bit more intense and with more heat.
+I have it in my Top 10 list of go-to hot sauces, and you can see that here.

 Tapatio got its start in 1971 when Jose-Luis Saavedra leased a small warehouse in Maywood, CA to start producing it for sale while still working a daytime job.
 It proved popular, mostly in Hispanic communities at first, and the business continued to grow over the years.
 By the late ’80s, the sauce expanded to the wider market and would become a fixture on store shelves and in many restaurants into the ’90s.
 The company is now celebrating 50 years of business and remains family-owned to this day.